 Clear and practical employment law advice

-Helping individuals or large and small companies
+Helping individuals and small companies

-- Employment contracts for both junior and senior employees either on a full time or part time basis
+- Employment contracts for both junior and senior employees either on a full time or part-time basis

-- Consultancy agreements and commission schedules
+- Consultancy agreements including negotiation of and advice on bonus and commission schedules

-- Negotiation of settlement agreements and unfair dismissal situations
+- Negotiation of settlement agreements

 How Fortune Law can help